Frisb7/bookstore/README.md

 # bookstore

-## To open the webiste on any device on your network run the server using
+## To open the webiste on any device on your network

+add your server ip to Bookstore/settings.py in ALLOWED_HOSTS and sun server using this comand

 python manage.py runserver 0.0.0.0:8000